zashirah/CityScore/README.md

 - Create a game that is played once and doesn't keep score
 - Allow user to filter the random city provided (by country, continent, etc)
-- Show to scores in a cool way with CSS
+- Show scores as a percentage bar with CSS

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

 - Use openbrewerydb api to add a brewery score
 - Add more filters (stuff like population size)
 - Make the game go for 10 cities and show a score and "report card"
-- All users to pick what categories are a taken into the city's score
+- Allow users to pick what categories are a taken into the city's score

 ## Project Schedule